Simple Fall Simmer Pot Recipe

 Fall simmer pot recipe ingredients in a cast iron Dutch oven.

-My kitchen is stocked with fall essentials, and I have a simmer pot on the stove all day.
+And of course, my kitchen is stocked with fall essentials, and I have a pumpkin spice simmer pot going on the stove all day.

 Ps.
 If you want all the fall feels, click here to grab 3 more fall simmer pot recipes for FREE!